goto40/self-dsl/docs/xtext_code_generation_xtend.md

 # Code Generation (with Xtend)

 Xtend is highly optimized to be used for code generation.
-It has a optimzed template engine (e.g., with automatic indentation support) and is fully integrated in the Eclipse IDE (auto completition for model data).
+It has a optimized template engine (e.g., with automatic indentation support) and is fully integrated in the Eclipse IDE (auto completition for model data).